-Using automated social media management tools can help your business in many ways.
-They can save you time and improve internal processes.
-They also let you put the manpower where it’s needed: in conceptual work and high-level customer service.
+Using social media automation tools can help your business in many ways.
+It can save you time and improve internal processes.
+It also lets you put the manpower where it’s needed: in conceptual work and high-level customer service.

 Here are six areas of social media marketing in which you can use automation tools.